munzirc/ai-powered-rfp-management-system/README.md

 ### How They Were Used

-- Writing initial boilerplate code
+- Writing initial boilerplate code for backend and frontend.
-- Designing data models and APIs
+- Designing data models and APIs.
+- Implementing frontend components, forms, and UI flows.
-- Debugging email and IMAP issues
+- Debugging both backend and frontend errors.
-- Improving AI prompts for structured output
+- Improving AI prompts for structured output.
+- Integrating frontend with backend APIs and handling real-time data updates.
+- Creating reusable frontend components and state management logic.

 ### Learnings

-- AI performs better with clear structure and constraints.
+- AI sped up coding by generating boilerplate and repetitive code.
-- AI outputs should always be validated.
-- Combining AI with backend logic improves reliability and control.
+- Helped quickly prototype data models, APIs, and frontend components.
+- Provided guidance on project structure, design patterns, and best practices.
+- Assisted in debugging complex logic like email parsing and AI output handling.
+- Highlighted the need to validate AI-generated outputs for consistency.

 ---